 Research In Action

-Additionally, this paper goes beyond the implementation and pilot study results to discuss the broader policy implications of having this VDAS tool in the field in both the licensing test centers and now also driving schools in Ohio.
+Additionally, this paper goes beyond the implementation and pilot study results to discuss the broader policy implications of using the VDA in the field -- in both licensing test centers and now also driving schools in Ohio.
 This partnership creates opportunities to:

 - not only identify underprepared license applicants likely to fail the on-road exam, but also identify drivers more likely to crash immediately post-licensure (focus of future analysis);